London in World War II: V-1 and V-2 attacks

 On 13 June 1944, London was hit by the first of many Vergeltungswaffe-Eins (Revenge Weapon 1), or V-1 rockets, nicknamed "doodlebugs" or "buzz bombs" by Londoners.
 The V-1 was a bomb that required no crew, and was fired from launch sites initially in northern France.
 They could not target specific buildings, but could be fired towards London at an average speed of 350 mph.
 The first one to hit London landed on Grove Road on 13 June 1944, killing six people.
 Over 900 landed in London between 13 June and 1 September 1944- on average, one every two hours for 81 consecutive days.
 Once they reached their target, the engine would cut out, meaning that Londoners who heard the noise of them flying overhead knew that they were safe, but if they heard the noise stop, they would have about twelve seconds to find cover before the bomb reached its target.

 When Allied forces captured the French V-1 launch sites in September 1944, the number of V-1 attacks fell.
 Instead, the German air force Luftwaffe were forced to launch them from aircraft, making them much less frequent until they stopped entirely in January 1945.

 On 8 September 1944, Staveley Road in Chiswick was hit with the first V-2 rocket attack.
 These could be launched from Holland, could not be heard approaching, could not be tracked by radar, and could not be brought down by anti-aircraft guns or fighter planes.
-The highest death toll from a single V-2 attack was on 25 November 1944, when a Woolworth's shop in Deptford was it, killing 160 people.
+The highest death toll from a single V-2 attack was on 25 November 1944, when a Woolworth's shop in Deptford was hit, killing 160 people.

 Through the Double-Cross System the Germans were misled to think that those aimed at London were falling short, so moving attacks on London away from the more densely populated centre of London.

 In total, an estimated 963 V-1 and 164 V-2 rockets landed on London during the war.